microsoft/onnxruntime/docs/install/index.md

 Another type of pre-built package has full support for all ONNX opsets and operators, at the cost of larger binary size.
 These packages are referred to as "full packages".

 If the pre-built mobile package is too large, you can create a [custom build](../build/custom.md).
+A custom build can contain just the opsets and operators that you need, so it may be smaller.

-If the pre-built mobile package does not include the operators in your model/s, you can either use the full package if available, or create a custom build.
+If the pre-built mobile package does not include the opsets or operators in your model/s, you can either use the full package if available, or create a custom build.

 ### JavaScript Installs